-It's true there are some people who rise before the sun (way before the sun), perform ablutions, fire rituals, self-massage, yoga, meditation, and more.
-And some of these practices may work for you.
-Some may not.
+It's true there are some followers of Ayurveda who rise before the sun (way before the sun), perform ablutions, fire rituals, self-massage, yoga, meditation, and more.
+But don't let that intimidate you, and don't feel like you need a long or elaborate routine.

 There are others who are satisfied with a gentle morning stretch, a warm shower, and a simple breakfast.
 And still others who count it a good day when they get out of bed and dress themselves.
-And many, if not most, of us are some combination of all three, given the day.
+Most of us are some combination of these examples, given the day.

 Unlocking Your Natural Energy & Vitality